 We are here to support you throughout these times

-At Strategem, our staff are grateful to be in a position where we can support you throughout these unprecedented times.
+At Strategem Accountants Bendigo, our staff is grateful to be in a position where we can support you throughout these unprecedented times.
 We understand 2020 has brought about a number of challenges and changes.
-Our Accountants and Advisors are here to provide you with the assistance you need.
+Our accountants and financial advisors are here to provide you with the assistance you need.

 If you have any questions or would like to talk further about your individual situation, please do not hesitate to phone our office on (03) 5445 4777 or contact us via our website.